spxflow logo

 The process

-I created a strategy and processes that can be reused for future projects and ongoing maintenance.
-I focused on a user-centred design (UCD) approach, placing the user at the heart of design decisions.
-As there were no analytics initially, I prioritised research to gather essential data.
-I also established a collaborative process to minimise friction and roadblocks in later stages.
-Part of this process included educating the product team, as it was their first digital product.
+I developed a reusable strategy and processes for future projects and maintenance with a UCD process.
+With no initial analytics, I prioritised research to gather essential data.
+I also established a collaborative process to reduce friction and educated the product team, as this was their first digital product.

 the research